ivanbeerlama/nft_feature_matcher/README.md

 - -p --path: Path to directory containing the image collection
 - -o --output: Output csv file with the result

 Activating threshold (0.8) can be adjusted in match.py or can be ignored if post-processing is done based on correlation score.
-You choose yout own threshold manually after processing.
+You can choose your own threshold manually after processing.
 Run the following command:

 `python3 match.py -i [image_path] -p [collection_path] -o [results.csv]`

-1. A image is show in which a rectangular bounding box can be drawn around a feature.
+1. An image is show in which a rectangular bounding box can be drawn around a feature.
 Press ENTER if the box is drawn
-2. Next, the image mask and cropped feature is shown, press ENTER to start matching
+2. Next, the image mask and cropped feature are shown, press ENTER to start matching
 3. Matching takes a while, intermediate results are displayed on the screen.
 Activated areas are highlighted in green.
 4. After matching results are written to the output.csv